-The new retro interior draws inspiration from the local takeaway model; there's fluorescent signage, a blackboard menu, counter dining and a takeaway window when you're just too daggy to go inside.
-One thing hasn’t changed: it's absolutely packed.
+The retro interior draws inspiration from the local takeaway model; there's fluorescent signage, a blackboard menu, counter dining and a takeaway window when you're just too daggy to go inside.
+Another thing to note is that it's absolutely packed.
 Good thing it's mostly locals, so it's just a short (and sad) walk home if they forget to make a booking.

-The crispy eggplant ($15) takes deep fried cubes of eggplants and smothers them with crunchy minced lamb and creamy yoghurt to make a tangy, textural feast, while the spiced cauliflower with tahini ($10) is little short of perfection.
-Everyone wants more of the Moorish Chicken ($18) which sees marinated chicken stuffed into a parcel of crispy pita.
-Sadly, it's cut into 4 slices so you've really got no option but to share it with your 'friends'.
+The oven-roasted eggplant features garlic and Lebanese spices to make a tangy, textural feast, while the spiced fried cauliflower with tahini is little short of perfection.
+Everyone wants more of the Moorish Chicken, which sees marinated chicken stuffed into a parcel of crispy pita.
+Sadly, it's cut into four slices, so you've really got no option but to share it with your 'friends'.

 Behold, the kebab arrives.
 Unwrapping the delicate paper folds reveals that this is no ordinary kebaby.
-A succulent spiced lamb kafta lies cradled in a bread blanket, lovingly tucked in with cabbage, pickles and a creamy garlic sauce.
-It's fresh and heavenly, perhaps the only kebab you'll ever eat without remorse.
+A never-dry fet of falafels lie cradled in a bread blanket, lovingly tucked in with fatouche, pickles and a creamy thini sauce.
+It's fresh and heavenly, one of the few kebabs you'll ever eat without remorse.

 Although Emma's Snack Bar is a relaxed joint, the menu is all about the fine art of snacking, so don't expect generous platters of greasy food, and don't turn up at 2am (or really, really drunk) either.
 This is mezze so good you're sure to come back for a double dip.